 Crucial note: Many countries issue restricted licenses (like the A1 license in Europe for 125cc bikes).
 These are not recognized in Thailand for insurance purposes.
 If you have an accident with only an A1 license, your insurance will likely be void.
 Only a full motorcycle license provides proper coverage.

 Short-term visitors can rely on their IDP for up to 90 days.
 If you’re staying longer (e.g., on a retirement, education, or work visa), Thai law requires you to obtain a Thai driving license.
+To learn what to do in a scooter accident in Thailand, always prepare before renting.

 🔗 Check the latest procedures on the official DLT website.